 Of course, if you should have the funds available, the simplest way to handle liens and tax problems when selling your house in Los Angeles is to pay off the debt.

-You could try negotiating to handle liens and tax problems when selling your house Southern California if there isn’t enough equity to cover the total debt.
+You could try negotiating to handle liens and tax problems when selling your house Greater Los Angeles if there isn’t enough equity to cover the total debt.
 An attorney should be involved in this process.

-Disputing the debt is another way to handle liens and tax problems when selling your house Southern California; however, you must have a qualified tax advisor appointed to represent you if the debt is with the IRS.
+Disputing the debt is another way to handle liens and tax problems when selling your house Greater Los Angeles; however, you must have a qualified tax advisor appointed to represent you if the debt is with the IRS.

 While complicated, another way to handle liens and tax problems when selling your house in the Greater Los Angeles area is to look for a cash buyer to purchase the property, if circumstances allow this option legally, knowing that the buyer must pay the debt if they want to sell the home in the future.